HTTPX

 client.get('https://httpbin.org/get')

-Instead of capturing both request and response headers, you can create a request hook to capture only the request headers:
+Instead of capturing both request and response headers, you can use a request hook to capture only the request headers:

 import httpx